Paccar (PCAR) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Paccar as it approaches its next earnings report date.
-This is expected to be July 25, 2023.
-On that day, Paccar is projected to report earnings of $2.11 per share, which would represent year-over-year growth of 52.9%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.95 billion, up 17.2% from the prior-year quarter.
+Paccar will be looking to display strength as it nears its next earnings release, which is expected to be July 25, 2023.
+The company is expected to report EPS of $2.12, up 53.62% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.21 billion, up 21% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.84 per share and revenue of $31.59 billion, which would represent changes of +36.35% and +15.64%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.86 per share and revenue of $32.06 billion.
+These totals would mark changes of +36.7% and +17.38%, respectively, from last year.

-Any recent changes to analyst estimates for Paccar should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Paccar.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
-Paccar is holding a Zacks Rank of #1 (Strong Buy) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.4% higher.
+Paccar currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Paccar currently has a Forward P/E ratio of 11.41.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.19.
+Digging into valuation, Paccar currently has a Forward P/E ratio of 11.3.
+This represents a discount compared to its industry's average Forward P/E of 12.24.

-It is also worth noting that PCAR currently has a PEG ratio of 1.14.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Automotive - Domestic stocks are, on average, holding a PEG ratio of 1.37 based on yesterday's closing prices.
+We can also see that PCAR currently has a PEG ratio of 1.13.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+PCAR's industry had an average PEG ratio of 1.37 as of yesterday's close.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 38, which puts it in the top 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 52, putting it in the top 21% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.